pydicom/pydicom/doc/guides/user/quick_start.rst

 <part05/chapter_7.html#sect_7.1>`, with each Data Element representing an *attribute* of
 the object.
 A Data Element is itself made of a unique identifier called the *Element Tag*, has a format specifier called the *Value Representation* and contains the *Value* of the attribute.
-The ICOM Standard groups Data Elements that describe related attributes into *modules*.
+The DICOM Standard groups Data Elements that describe related attributes into *modules*.

 In :dcm:`Part 3<part03/ps3.3.html>`, the DICOM Standard defines the many different types of dataset using something called an Information Object Definition (IOD).
 Each IOD contains a table of optional (U) and mandatory (M) modules that a dataset must have in order to meet that definition.
-This means you can use the IOD that corresponds to a given dataset to see what Data Elements it should contain.
+This means you can use the IOD that corresponds to a given dataset to determine which Data Elements it should contain.

-As an example, the :dcm:`CT Image IOD<part03/sect_A.3.html>` contains :dcm:`a table
+As an example, the :dcm:`CT Image IOD<part03/sect_A.3.html>` contains :dcm:`this table
 <part03/sect_A.3.3.html>` with the modules that are required for a dataset to be
 considered a valid *CT Image* instance.
 This includes the *Patient* module, which contains patient demographic information.
 If we look at :dcm:`the Patient module